 These signs develop slowly over months to years and progress over time, although we can slow it down.

-Kidney disease in cats is often diagnosed and subsequently staged based on clinical signs and lab tests.
+CKD in cats is often diagnosed and subsequently staged based on clinical signs and lab tests.
 The stage of disease can guide prognosis and treatment.
-Therefore the earlier kidney disease is suspected/detected, the better the outcome is for quality and quantity of life.
+Therefore the earlier kidney disease is suspected/detected, the better the outcome is for quality and length of life.
 Lab tests can detect disease before the onset of clinical signs and CKD is one of the main reasons many vets recommend annual or biannual urine and blood tests, especially in older animals or those at higher risk of developing CKD.
 I don’t think we do a good enough job of explaining to clients why regular checkups and tests are so important, since many don’t see the value, but early detection can make such a huge difference in prognosis and quality of life I can’t overemphasise how critical I think these are!

 If a specific cause of CKD is suspected, further tests such as ultrasound, xrays or even biopsy may be recommended.